bueler/stokes-extrude/README.md

 ## basic example

-A minimal example, which shows the basic functionality, might look like
+A minimal example, which shows some basic functionality, might look like

 ```python
 from firedrake import *